joe27g/jellyfin-next-up-card/README.md

 - Add the card using the example YAML config below.
   - Replace `<jellyfin-host>` with your Jellyfin domain or IP:port, just like in the REST sensor setup.
   - If you have a Roku, replace `<roku-id>` with your Roku's entity ID, i.e. `media_player.bedroom_tv`.
 If you don't, delete the line or set the value to `''`.
+    - Set the `default_player` to determine which button appears first ~~and which player to use when clicking on the episode thumbnail/details~~ (coming soon.)

 ```yaml
 type: custom:jellyfin-next-up-card